nharikrishnan22/End-to-end-verifiable-e-voting-for-remote-voting-in-the-UK/README.md

 ```

 ## Acknowledgements
-This project would not have been possible without Professor Feng Hao's support.
+This project would not have been possible without Professor Feng Hao's guidance.

 The project implements the DRE-ip protocol which can be found here: [DRE-ip](https://eprint.iacr.org/2016/670.pdf)